houstonhaynes/AD4SDocs/README.md

 ### 3. Via Negativa

-Antifragile systems often improve through removal rather than addition—subtracting complexity, dependencies, or constraints that create hidden fragilities.
+Antifragile systems often improve through removal rather than addition, subtracting complexity, dependencies, or constraints that create hidden fragilities.
 This principle recognizes that what you don't do is often more important than what you do.

 ### 4. Skin in the Game